Angelinaaaaaaaaaaaa/Skin_Type_Classification/README.md

 Figure 3.
 Layer Dimensions of Model 3
 #### 2.2.4 Model 4: Inception Structured Model
 Inception modules are designed to capture multi-scale features by using parallel convolutional layers with different filter sizes.
 Each inception module consists of multiple branches, where each branch performs a different type of convolution operation (e.g., 1x1, 3x3, 5x5).
 These branches are then concatenated to form the output of the inception module.
 It then flattens all layers and connects to a fully connected neural network.
-By combining different filter sizes and allowing the network to learn which features to use inception modules enable the model to capture both local and global information in the input data.
+Combining different filter sizes and allowing the network to learn which features to use inception modules enable the model to capture both local and global information in the input data.
 This helps improve the model's ability to recognize complex patterns and objects.

 Figure 4.
 Inception Modules